maccheroncelli/TRM-TABLE-DATA/README.md

 ---

-# TRM Table Data Harvester
+# Table Data Harvester

-This Python script automates the process of copying 'Related IP' data found in TRM Forensic when reviewing a blockchain address in 'Blockchain Explorer'.
-It utilizes PyQt5 for the GUI, allowing users to specify coordinates for data selection and automatically pastes the extracted information into Notepad++.

-## Description

-The TRM Forensic Data Harvester is designed to streamline the workflow of cybersecurity and blockchain analysts by automating the tedious task of data extraction from blockchain explorers.
-It focuses on efficiently capturing 'Related IP' data and ensuring the data is accurately documented for further analysis.
+This Python script automates the process of harvesting data from 'dynamic' tables found on websites.
+This script is designed to streamline the workflow of blockchain analysts by automating the tedious task of data extraction from tables.

 ## Installation Instructions